bs-production/front-end-guidelines/site-templates.md

 ## New Alternate Service Area Layout
-### For any new template, follow these instructions to implement the alternate layout as seen on http://midwestbasementsystems.com
+### For any new template, follow these instructions to implement the alternate layout as seen on http://midwestbasementsystems.com or http://halcoenergy.com

 1.)
 In borders file, replace Service Area HTML with the following:
 ```html